veniamin-ilmer/gui-builder/read/how.md

 You should be able to click and drag,  resize, create, delete any widget.

 ### Part D
-Make the HTML portal have a "Build" button, that generates all of the Rust code required to compile into all 3 operating systems.
+Make the HTML portal have a "Build" button, that generates all of the Rust code required to compile to use this widget library, with all the widget's properties written out.

 So, we need to keep all of the data, about each widget, stored in a way that can be translated into Rust code later.